HSBC Money Transfer Review

 Banks are seen as a safe and trustworthy choice to send your money overseas.
 Many people don’t even know that there are alternatives.
 In the modern financial world, however, banks are probably the least convenient and most expensive money transfer option.
 Some banks have made it easier to send online but for the most part sending a transfer through a bank is time consuming and expensive, with fees and exchange rates that are not transparent.

 For customers who are comfortable with technology, an online bank can be an alternative to using HSBC.
 They offer low fee accounts and competitive rates on transfers.
 In addition to this, they have top level security on their apps so you can feel safe using them to transfer money.
+Some of the top Canadian online banks are Simplii Financial, EQ Bank, and Tangerine.

 For the quickest and most convenient transfers, it’s worth looking into traditional money transfer providers.
 These include Western Union, Ria, and MoneyGram.
 They offer cash pickup and your receiver probably has a branch near them.